Crane safety: 10 tips for a safe handling and weighing

 Operators have to be qualified

-It’s not only about having experience and knowledge, but also little details like as periodically reviewing manuals and rules of the handling equipment to use.
+It’s not only about having experience and knowledge, but also little details like as periodically reviewing manuals and rules of the handling the right equipment to use.
 Training is very important and must be continuous.
+Crane operators should not only rely on electronic limiters ( or mechanical limiters) but also ensure they know how to handle unexpected situations.

 Find the best enviroment for a safe crane operation